(for veterinary information only)

 Estriol can be given with or without food.

 The most common side effects of estriol were reduced appetite and vomiting.
 Appetite reduction was experienced in about 13% of dogs and vomiting in about 10%.
+Increased thirst is also a reported side effect.
 Reducing the dose generally controls these issues.

 Effects related to female hormones are also seen but rarely: swollen vulva (4% of patients), sexual attractiveness (3.5% of patients), breast enlargement and behavior consistent with being in heat (1%) of patients.